Investors eye new hedge funds but move cautiously

-Feb 27 (Reuters) - Investors play it safe and allocate far less money to new hedge funds than to more seasoned portfolios, even though research shows newcomers often perform better, according to data released by Citigroup Inc on Monday.
+(Reuters) - Investors play it safe and allocate far less money to new hedge funds than to more seasoned portfolios, even though research shows newcomers often perform better, according to data released by Citigroup Inc (C.N) on Monday.

 More than six dozen investors polled by the bank said that between 2009 and 2011, they put an average $16 million with each new manager they funded, less than half the average $37.7 million check they wrote to firms with a longer track record.